KeadoElijahKing/KeadoElijahKing.github.io/_pages/unifirstyr-de-forest.md

 Here we have the projectiles and weapons.
 The first is of an arrow that the archer uses.
 Then we have a bullet projectile for the Gunner and Pistol Towers.
 Then we have the sword that the Samurai uses.

 {% include gallery id="gallery_Barriers" layout="third" thumb_height="180px" %}
 These are the Barriers that blockade the city stopping the Xylems.
-If they take enough damage, teh break and then we move onto the next level.
+If they take enough damage, you lose the game.
 Here there are three on display, they progressively get more damaged showing how long the War has gone on.

 {% include gallery id="gallery_Traps" layout="third" thumb_height="180px" %}
 Here I have my traps.
 These traps are placed along the path the Xylems follow, they deal high damage but fade after time.
 We have an Oil pit lit on fire, a spike pit where the Xylems fall into, then a spike bomb that sends spikes in all directions.